 It’s important, therefore, to recognize that there is no one-size-fits-all tool to improve internal communication in manufacturing and, therefore, boost engagement.
-You will need to use a system that cuts through and caters for these diverse needs.
+You will need to use a system for communicating with manufacturing employees that cuts through and caters for these diverse needs.

 DeskAlerts has multiple channels and tools to reach employees in a range of scenarios: digital signage displays can be used to communicate to employees who don’t have email or smartphone access during their work hours.
-Mobile notifications can be used to reach those who are on the road or work remotely.
+Mobile notifications can be used to reach those who are on the road or work remotely or for production floor communication.
 Pop-up alerts can reach your desk-based employees and bypass the increasingly unreliable, overloaded email system.

 Real-life examples of improved internal communication in manufacturing

 Many organizations in the manufacturing industry already use DeskAlerts to improve their internal communications outcomes.

 Communication in manufacturing case study #1 – Verso Corporation

 DeskAlerts client, Verso Corporation is based in North America and produces printing papers, specialty papers and pulp.

 The organization implemented DeskAlerts to provide a reliable way to keep employees informed about crucial information, including key systems outages and downtime.

 Different departments within Verso Corporation use DeskAlerts to send information they need everyone to be aware of.
 This includes security teams based at the mill, safety and IT departments.
 They use the system to send urgent information about safety issues and IT outages.